Chunga's Revenge: Critical reception

 In a contemporary review in the leading French music magazine, Rock & Folk, Paul Alessandrini praises the album: "The richness, the musical intelligence of Zappa confirm once more his distinctive sound which is a 'chemical' synthesis of different styles.
 In the centre are the blues but also the rock'n roll of the fifties, always with satirical lyrics.
 This album is maybe less demanding that the last one, the utterly unique Weasels Ripped My Flesh, but Zappa confirms himself now as solid, mature and aware of his creative skills.
 Supported by the multi-instrumentalist Ian Underwood, he shows himself an all-round guitarist, versatile at all kinds of tempos and inventive with the wah-wah pedal."

 In his 1994 book on Zappa, Ben Watson elaborates this point: " 'Transsylvanian Boogie' provides a vampire vamp for some of Zappa's most Eastern-sounding guitar.
 The title referred to the homeland of (...)
-Bela Bartok. (...)
+Béla Bartók. (...)
 Bartok provides a crucial model for composers seeking to break out of the limitations of the Western tradition.
 The complex time-signature and Dunbar's shimmering cymbals are exotically bohemian, though there is a distinctly sci-fi flavour to Zappa's wah-wah guitar sound.
 The mid-section has him plucking irrational runs with some of Conlon Nancarrow's delirium: he builds to a peak note and then moves to an irresistible boogie, Underwood's organ grooving behind him, Dunbar contributing a new fluency."

 However, this development was not to the liking of more tradition-orientated commentators.
 Reviewing Chunga's Revenge in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "Like Bobby Sherman, Zappa is a selfish exploiter of popular taste.
 That Bobby Sherman wants to make money while Zappa wants to make money and emulate Varese is beside the point—if anything, Zappa's aestheticism intensifies his contempt for rock and its audience.
 Even Hot Rats, his compositional peak, played as much with the moods and usages of Muzak as with those of rock and roll.
 This is definitely not his peak.
 Zappa plays a lot of guitar, just as his admirers always hope he will, but the overall effect is more Martin Denny than Varese.
 Also featured are a number of 'dirty' jokes."